 One of these self-care practices that has now become a personal lifesaver is meditation.
 There are many meditation methods, and, in this post, I would like to share with you, my personal experience with guided meditation.
-Firstly, let’s spend a moment to understand what is meditation and what can we expect to achieve by meditating?
+Firstly, let’s spend a moment to understand what is meditation and what can we expect to achieve by meditating.

 Meditation refers to a state where your body and mind are consciously relaxed and focused.
 Practitioners of this art report increased awareness, focus, and concentration, as well as a more positive outlook in life.
-Meditation has shown to reduce stress levels and alleviate anxiety.
+Meditation has been shown to reduce stress levels and alleviate anxiety.
 If we can reduce stress, there are many health benefits that follow.

-Meditation is most commonly associated with monks, mystics and other spiritual disciplines.
+Meditation is most commonly associated with monks, mystics, and other spiritual disciplines.
 However, you don’t have to be a monk or mystic to enjoy its benefits.
-Studies have demonstrated that those who meditate on a regular basis have reduced illness, stress and fatigue.
+Studies have demonstrated that those who meditate on a regular basis have reduced illness, stress, and fatigue.
 And you don’t even have to be in a special place to practice it – you can meditate in your living room!

 But one of the most compelling reasons to meditate is that the process of meditation itself is sublime.
 Meditation is not dependent upon the result, but the act of meditation itself is blissful, transporting you to a state of contentment and tranquil awareness during the practice of meditation itself, and not just at the end of your practice.